AkshathaBoini/AkshathaBoini/README.md

-🎓 MS Computer Science Graduate @ University of Central Florida (GPA: 3.7) 📍 Orlando, FL | 💼 Actively seeking Full Stack / Software Engineer roles ⚡ Authorized to work in the US on STEM OPT — no sponsorship required
+🎓 MS Computer Science Graduate @ University of Central Florida (GPA: 3.7) 📍 Orlando, FL | 💼 Actively seeking Full Stack / Software Engineer roles

 ---